 We continue to expand our knowledge in drug research, including significantly expanding our oncology drug discovery and development program with new epigenetic targets.
 Each of these programs is comprised of both research performed by contract research organizations and our internal discovery group.
 Based on novel scaffolds discovered by Zenith, we advanced several differentiated BET inhibitor programs through preclinical development.
 In 2014, we transitioned into clinical development.
-In April 2015 we selected one of our 2nd generation BET inhibitors as a clinical development candidate.
-We completed IND enabling studies, filed an Investigational New Drug Application ("IND") in December 2015 and initiated clinical development in April 2016, with a Phase 1 single agent clinical trial with ZEN-3694, as described below.
-In December 2016, we initiated a Phase 1b combination clinical trial in metastatic Castration Resistant Prostate Cancer ("mCRPC") patients, dosing ZEN-3694 in combination with enzalutamide.
+As described below, we initiated clinical development in April 2016, with a Phase 1 single agent clinical trial with ZEN-3694 and, in December 2016, we initiated a Phase 1b/2a combination clinical trial in metastatic Castration Resistant Prostate Cancer ("mCRPC") patients, dosing ZEN-3694 in combination with enzalutamide.
 We also continue to progress our preclinical programs and grow our intellectual property estate.